dbuscombe-usgs/Coastseg_manuscript/paper.md

 ---
-title: 'CoastSeg: an extendable hub for coastal shoreline detection and mapping'
+title: 'CoastSeg: an accessible and extendable hub for coastal shoreline detection and mapping'
 tags:
   - Python
   - shoreline